 This reletting process typically costs the landlord the equivalent of 1-2 weeks’ rent in letting fees, plus an additional $500-600 for online advertising and signboard costs.
 Once advertised, a typical residential investment takes 1-4 weeks to tenant.

-If the property is unfurnished, this high tenancy turnover significantly increases the likelihood and severity of wear on the property.
+If the property is unfurnished, this high tenancy turnover significantly increases the likelihood and severity of wear and tear.
 There may also be maintenance costs and a brief period of vacancy that the property owner may need to absorb.

 Commercial